Regardless of age, economic status, race, sexual orientation, gender identity, religion or ability, domestic abuse is present.

 Increased isolation means it’s more vital than ever that we check in on our friends, family members and colleagues.
 Domestic abuse takes place at all levels of society and it’s important to look out for warning signs that might indicate someone is in danger.

 75% of adults experiencing domestic abuse are targeted at work.
 Employers should also take responsibility to address domestic abuse, signposting to appropriate services.
-Anawim currently offers domestic abuse awareness training.
-This is tailored and can include topics such as: raising awareness, information about legal options, how to support your employees, risk assessments and improving your organisations response to domestic abuse.
+Employers can sign up to Women’s Aid’s domestic abuse training to support employees experiencing similar challenges – find out more HERE.

 Organisations that provide these vital services need the security of sustainable funding.
-Anawim was recently involved in a report by Women’s Budget Group highlighting the £10m funding gap Women’s Centres face from next year.
+A few years ago, Anawim was involved in a report by Women’s Budget Group highlighting the £10m funding gap Women’s Centres face from next year.
 You can read more about this here.